Hands down, with so many of the top things to do in Copenhagen, you’ll be spoilt for choice when you visit.

 Top tip: Make sure you check out what venues are hosting events – some are ticketed so it’s good to be prepared and book in advance.

-Top tip: The seats at the back of The Rollercoaster are the very fastest… and the best!
+Top tip: The seats at the back of The Rollercoaster are the very fastest… and the best.
+Honestly, if you’re something of a thrillseeker, you’ll easily consider this as one of the top things to do in Copenhagen.

 Foodies rejoice (for now at least)!
-For anyone wanting an eclectic mix of seasonal foods, then head to Paper Island.
-Here you’ll be able to try anything from typical Danish cuisine, tapas, Vietnamese and good old fish and chips!
+For anyone wanting an eclectic mix of seasonal foods, then head to Reffen.

 Top tip: Head to the ATM or cash machine and grab yourself some Danish Krone.
 Although many places accept cards, a few don’t.